asiekierka/uxnds/README.md

 - Jump helpers
 - Don't brk when return stack is not zeroed
 - LDRS should load from the zeropage?
-- Keep ref counts in macros
 - A fast way(2 bytes) to read from the zero page #aa LDR.

 ## Notes

-### Conditional Jumping

-I've considered automatically popping an amount of items from the stack equal to the offset between the opcode's push/pop to make the stack length more predictable, and making the pattern JMP?
-POP2 unecessary, but that idea would make DUP? unusable.
-That change was reverted.

 ## Palettes